New Jersey's 1st congressional district

 New Jersey's 1st congressional district is a congressional district in the U.S. state of New Jersey.
-The district, which includes Camden and South Jersey suburbs of Philadelphia, has been represented by Democrat Donald Norcross since November 2014.
+The district, which includes Camden and South Jersey suburbs, has been represented by Democrat Donald Norcross since November 2014.
 It is among the most reliably Democratic districts in New Jersey, as it is mainly made up of Democratic-dominated Camden County.

 Counties and municipalities in the district

 For the 118th and successive Congresses, based on redistricting following the 2020 census, the district contains all or portions of three counties and 52 municipalities.